skkcoder/assessment/README.md

 Develop a Restful system that accepts an input file of a specific format, process it and respond with output file.

-<< New Branch to handle TODOs and FIXME >> And also upgrading the test stack.
+<< New Branch to handle TODOs and FIXME >> And also upgrading the test stack and bringing the best practices.

 ### Contents